Report of the supervisory board

 The deliberations and discussions of the Supervisory Board in the year under review focused on the current business position and risk situation of the DEUTZ Group as well as on the operational and strategic development of the business.
-Particular attention was paid to the acquisition of Torqeedo GmbH, the alliance with Liebherr, the development of new business and the steps to bring about lasting quality improvements.
+Particular attention was paid to the E-DEUTZ strategy, the integration of Torqeedo GmbH into the DEUTZ Group, the alliance with Liebherr, the development of new business and the steps to bring about lasting quality improvements.
 The Supervisory Board also deliberated at length on the events that led to the review and subsequent correction of carrying amounts for the Chinese joint venture DEUTZ (Dalian) Engine Co., Ltd., on preparations for the full withdrawal from the DEUTZ Dalian joint venture completed at the end of 2018 and on the DEUTZ Group’s new strategy for China.
 Finally, the Supervisory Board was involved in preparations for the partial financing of the acquisition of the business of the supplier Neue Halberg-Guss GmbH, Saarbrücken, by new owner companies.

-Other key decisions concerned the 2018 budget, the medium-term planning up to 2023, the adoption of the profile of skills and expertise for the Supervisory Board pursuant to article 5.4.1 of the German Corporate Governance Code, the diversity plans for the Board of Management and Supervisory Board, and the approval of capital expenditure and development projects.
+Other key decisions concerned the 2019 budget, the medium-term planning up to 2023, the adoption of the profile of skills and expertise for the Supervisory Board pursuant to article 5.4.1 of the German Corporate Governance Code, the diversity plans for the Board of Management and Supervisory Board, and the approval of capital expenditure and development projects.
 As is the case every year, the Supervisory Board also adopted resolutions concerning the achievement of targets by the Board of Management – and consequently its variable remuneration for the previous year – as well as the setting of its targets for the current year and its medium-term targets.

 The Board of Management ensured that it provided the Supervisory Board with comprehensive, regular and timely information at all times.
 Between meetings, the Board of Management informed the members of the Supervisory Board in writing about all important events.
 In addition, the chairman of the Supervisory Board and the chairman of the Board of Management remained in close and regular contact to discuss all important transactions, imminent decisions and optimisation measures.
 All the decisions that the Supervisory Board was required to take in accordance with the law and Statutes were taken on the basis of the reports and draft resolutions submitted by the Board of Management and, where necessary, following preparation by the relevant committees of the Supervisory Board.

-At its meeting on 21 September 2017, the Supervisory Board also held in-depth discussions on the German Corporate Governance Code as amended on 7 February 2017 and, together with the Board of Management, issued a declaration of conformity pursuant to section 161 AktG on both occasions.
-Since 13 December 2018, this declaration has included only one variance from the Code and since 22 September 2017 has been available in the ‘Investor Relations/Corporate Governance’ section of the Company’s website at www.deutz.com, where it can be downloaded.
+At its meetings on 27 September and 13 December 2018, the Supervisory Board again held in-depth discussions on the German Corporate Governance Code as amended on 7 February 2017 and, together with the Board of Management, issued a declaration of conformity pursuant to section 161 AktG on both occasions.
+Since 13 December 2018, this declaration has included only one variance from the Code and since 14 December 2018 has been available in the ‘Investors / Corporate Governance’ section of the Company’s website at www.deutz.com, where it can be downloaded.

 The Supervisory Board has created four committees to enable it to perform its duties effectively.
 These committees prepare various topics and resolutions for the full Supervisory Board.
-Details of all members of the Supervisory Board and its committees, as well as other directorships held by its members, are shown separately in the notes to the consolidated financial statements of this annual report.
+Details of all members of the Supervisory Board and its committees, as well as other directorships held by its members, are shown separately in this annual report.

 The Human Resources Committee makes preparations for all Supervisory Board decisions concerning the appointment of members of the Board of Management and their contracts of employment, including the remuneration specified therein, and all issues arising in this connection.
-The committee met on six occasions in 2017.
-Among the main matters addressed were the preparation of the resolutions to be adopted by the full Supervisory Board in relation to Dr Strecker succeeding Dr Haase on the Board of Management, to the achievement of the Board of Management’s targets for 2016 and to the setting of Board of Management targets, including medium-term targets, for 2017.
+The committee met twice in 2018.
+Among the main matters addressed were the achievement of the Board of Management’s targets for 2017 and the setting of Board of Management targets, including medium-term targets, for 2018.

 The Arbitration Committee set up pursuant to section 27 (3) of the German Codetermination Act (MitbestG) is responsible for the activities described in section 31 (3) of the Act.
 It did not need to be convened during the year under review.

 The Nominations Committee is tasked with proposing to the Supervisory Board suitable candidates as shareholder representatives on the Supervisory Board.
-The Nominations Committee met once in 2017, during which it focused on preparations for the Supervisory Board election to be held in 2018.
+The Nominations Committee met twice in 2018.
+Discussions at these meetings focused on the Supervisory Board election that was held in 2018.

 The entire Supervisory Board was informed of the outcome of all discussions in the committees and gave its approval to the recommendations for board resolutions submitted by the committees.